 My blog has been evolving for a long time now.
 My interests being so eclectic, the focus of the blog was not merely only about the Rockaways but so much more.
 So now I embark on a new journey with my blog, beginning with a name change from Edgemere – Far Rockaway Archives to the Baumwoll Archives.
 It will continue to be an eclectic mix of all the things that interest me and even new things that come my way and Edgemere and Far Rockaway will always be with me and will also be part of it as well.
 I will tell stories, use photos and books from around the world and create new videos to keep evolving and keep going forward but most of all to keep going.

-For any of you that read my blog, much of it has been dedicated to my life partner of 34 years, Andrew Reach.
+For any of you that read my blog, much of it has been dedicated to my husband of 39 years, Andrew Reach.
 The gravity of his illness and the daily obstacles he goes through to get through each day inspires me to stay present, keep going on and take nothing for granted.
 Just as my blog is a way of giving back to the world we also give of Andrew’s art to the world to help others.
 Andrew put out a 2012 calendar of his art and we donated hundreds of them to children’s hospitals around the United States: St Judes Children’s Research Hospital in Memphis, Rainbow Babies and Children’s Hospital in Cleveland, Children’s National Hospital in Washington DC and Children’s Hospital Boston at Harvard.
 These hospitals don’t only have small children but older kids and teenagers.
 This group of kids have outgrown the children’s art that dominates these facilities and the hospitals gave the calendars to this older group to bring a little color and joy to their stays.

 We find what Scott Ligon taught us is the way to go in life.
 Give it all up to the new world.
 It’s really amazing how much has come back to us.
 The Baumwoll Archives is a place that will keep growing and changing.
 I have been working on collecting Jewish paper ephemera; items and photos from books from all over the world, things that most people have not seen in one place, things that were lost in the holocaust and somehow saved.
 Without the new technology of the digital age, most of us would never see them and they would be lost, locked in books in libraries around the world.
 I have been able to find my family We are from Warsaw Poland we were in the same districts since the 1700’s, I have found there graves and stones all in the cemetery in Warsaw.
 So much has come back to me.